MichaelCurry99/michael-reinforcement/Functions/functions.md

 - Question 1
     What is a function in JS?
+    A function is what holds many types of coding, and usually has paramaters to have it working correctly.
 - Question 2
 In your own words, why do we use functions in Javascript?
+We use them to call different parts of our code.
 - Question 3
 In your own words, when should we use a function?
+     Use a function to hold in specific code to perform specific things.
 - Question 4
  What is a higher order function in Javascript? (requires research on your own ;))